williamgilpin/howto/other/graduate_fellowships.md

 + Can't have another source of support
 + Also have $500 travel grants

-Stanford travel fellowship
-+ Stanford Georges Lurcy Fellowship Program For Study in France
+Stanford Georges Lurcy Fellowship Program For Study in France